By Mike Loughrin, CEO for Transformance Advisors

 Six sigma is defined as a structured approach for improving the quality of products, services, and processes by reducing variation with a goal of reaching less than 3.4 defects per million opportunities to have a defect.
 There are other definitions, but most focus on variation.

-I have been very comfortable knowing that lean focuses on eliminating waste and six sigma focuses on reducing variation.
+I have been very comfortable knowing lean focuses on eliminating waste and six sigma focuses on reducing variation.

 What does lean six sigma focus on?